-While you might think that dart players are seriously unfit and is played simply for a fun way to pass time, playing darts has some great health and mental benefits.
+While you might think that dart players are seriously unfit, playing darts has great mental health benefits.

-Nothing says hand, eye co-ordination like darts.
-However, darts is more than just a throw.
-Darts is also extremely beneficial in helping improve your stability and balance, over time.
+Nothing says hand, eye coordination like darts.
+However, Darts is more than just a throw.
+Darts is also highly beneficial in helping improve your stability and balance over time.

-According to some studies made by Vrije University in Amsterdam, darts have a positive effect on motor and sequential performance for people who play regularly.
+According to some studies made by Vrije University in Amsterdam, darts positively affect motor and sequential performance for people who play regularly.

 Helps Keeps The Mind Sharp